neravdoshi/DSBlog/Part1/DataRefinery.md

 ![watsonStudio](https://media.github.ibm.com/user/79254/files/e493eb80-8626-11ea-87b5-f1c7cf8d50e0)

-### 2. Create a project in Watson Studio and upload the data
+### 2.Create a project in Watson Studio and upload the data

 * To launch your Watson Studio service, go back to the home page by clicking on `IBM Cloud` in the top-left corner.
 There you see your services, and under there you should see your service name.
 This might take a minute or two to update.